anthony-firn/CPU-FPGA-Tutorial/README.md

 3. **Fill Out the Registration Form:**

-   - Provide your email address or mobile number, and set a password.
+   - Provide an email address, and set a password.

 4. **Verify Your Email or Mobile Number:**